 Day 1: Arrive in San José, Costa Rica

-Day 5: Travel to Manuel Antonio; class in evening
+Day 5: Return to San José; class in the evening

-Day 8: Guided hike through Manuel Antonio Park, home to 109 species of mammals,184 species of birds, and several private beaches; surfing lessons in the afternoon; class in the evening
+Day 7: Guided hike in the morning through Manuel Antonio Park, home to 109 species of mammals,184 species of birds, and several private beaches; surfing lessons in the afternoon; class in the evening

-*This will be a physically demanding tour and students should expect to walk a couple of hours a day at a normal/average pace at times over steep and uneven terrain.
+*This can be a physically demanding tour and students may need to walk at a normal/average pace at times over steep and uneven terrain.

 Housing & Meals

 Students will stay in hotels arranged by the Study Abroad Center and paid for before departure.
-Breakfast and dinner are built into the program cost.
-Students will purchase their lunches out-of-pocket while abroad.
+Breakfast and a few additional meals are built into the program cost.
+Students will purchase other meals out-of-pocket while abroad.
 Students are encouraged to try the local foods.